likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/labIntro4/04-DC1_ceph_cluster.md

 # Getting Familiar with our Lab environment

-Our Lab environment is composed of two Datacenters, DC1 and DC2,  with one Red hat Ceph Storage Cluster on each site.
+Our Lab environment is composed of two Datacenters, DC1 and DC2,  with one Red hat Ceph Storage Cluster(RHCS) on each site.

-The Red hat Ceph Storage Cluster (DC1) is already deployed for you.
+Here is a Diagram of the Lab environment

 <center><img src="labIntro4/images/lab_description.jpg" style="width:600px;" border=0/></center>

+### Network details for DC1 datacenter RHCS deployment

-###DC1 has 2 networks:
+#### DC1 has 2 networks:

 | Network Name     | CIDR     |
 | :------------- | :------------- |
 | Ceph Public Network       |    10.0.0.0/24    |
 | Ceph Private Network      |    192.168.0.0/24 |

-###DC1 has the following VMs:
+#### DC1 has the following VMs:

 * 1 HA proxy node: